danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Given "pwwkew", the answer is "wke", with the length of 3.
 Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

+5. longest-palindromic-substring
+Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.

+Example 1:

+Input: "babad"
+Output: "bab"
+Note: "aba" is also a valid answer.
+Example 2:

+Input: "cbbd"
+Output: "bb"

 7. reverse-integer
 Given a 32-bit signed integer, reverse digits of an integer.